Altinity/clickhouse-regression/alter/table/requirements/replace_partition_requirements.md

 [ClickHouse] SHALL support the usage of the `SETTINGS` with `REPLACE PARTITION` and SHALL not output any errors.

+## Moving Partitions From One Disk To Another In The Same Table

+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Disks
+version: 1.0

+[ClickHouse] SHALL support moving partitions from one disk to another in the same table when tired storage is used.

+> When we have one table stored on different disks, and we want to move partitions between partitions that are on different disks with `REPLACE PARTITION`.

 ## Conditions

 ### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Conditions